crcdng/avnovel/Readme.md

 ### Generate the voices

-6. Run `python generate_voices.py [your Ren'Py game directory]` This will create a subdirectory `voice`, call the Elevenlabs API and generate the audio files and store them.
+6. Run `python generate_voices.py [your Ren'Py game directory]` This will create a subdirectory `voice`, call the Elevenlabs API to generate the audio files and store them with the identifier names from `dialogue.tab`.

 ### Postprocess the voices